 PSHUs and hydro pumps may Bid or Self- Provide Non-Spinning Reserve in pumping mode up to the Pumping Level if they do not self-schedule in pumping or generating mode.
 Except for System Resources associated with ETC/TORs, System Resources may not Self-Provide AS (they can only submit Economic Bids for AS) because the DAM/RTM applications reserve transmission capacity for AS imports on Interties, which takes place in the optimization.
-The qualification process for AS Self-Provision is a pre-processing that could inevitably provide higher scheduling priority to Self-Provided AS over TOR/ETC Self-Schedules.
+The qualification process for AS Self-Provide AS over TOR/ETC Self-Schedules.